irisdaniaj/Spanish-Dialect-Bias-in-Youtube-s-Captioning-system/README.md

 ```
 python concatenation_mapping.py
 ```
-This script will concantenate all the different .wav audios files in one big audio for each contry and gender.
+This script will concantenate all the different .wav audios files in one big audio for each contry and gender of maximum 30 minutes.
 It will also create a mapping .json file that will map the name of the audio, and its duration.
 We will need this later when comparing the generated caption to the ground truth text that we have.

 We now need to convert the .wav files into an audio because Youtube only accept videos and not audios, so we will just use a black image and upload the audio.
 To do this run